 The key to successfully planning funding is to start early—at least three months!

 Financial Aid Resources

 There are several resources available including Financial Aid, Federal Direct Loans, Workforce Education, Veteran's Services, and various Grants.
 Detailed information about these and other options can be found in the comprehensive pay for college section of our website.

 Students are responsible for paying tuition by the tuition deadline.

-Returning students may need to retake the COMPASS test if the most recent math class or previous COMPASS score is older than three years.
+Returning students may need to retake the placement test if the most recent math class or previous placement test score is older than three years.

-If a student has already completed college level work they may bypass the COMPASS test by providing unofficial college transcripts showing successful completion of English composition and / or college level math.
+If a student has already completed college level work they may bypass the placement test by providing unofficial college transcripts showing successful completion of English composition and/or college level math.
 Detailed information about transcripts and transcript submissions can be found in the transcript section of our website.